probablykasper/embler/README.md

 2. Run `npm install`
 3. Set up ESLint support for your code editor

-To be able to run/test Pakager:
+To be able to run/test Embler:
-4. Go to `./test` (This is where you test Pakager)
+4. Go to `./test` (This is where you test Embler)
 5. Run `npm install`
 6. Run `npm run compile` (Compiles `index.js` to binary)

-To test Pakager:
+To test Embler:
 ```
 cd ./test
 npm run pack